 Southern farewell

-These Lemon Blueberry Muffins have become one of my go-to bakes whenever I want to share a little love.
+These Lemon Blueberry Muffins have become one of my go-to bakes when I want to share a little love.
 They remind me of slow mornings, warm kitchens, and the joy of feeding the people you care about.
+I hope you’ll try them and pass the recipe along to someone special.
+Nothing says Southern comfort like something homemade with care.

 Subscription Form